telerik/blazor-docs/components/treeview/data-binding/flat-data.md

 			Id = 1,
 			Text = "Parent 1",
-			Parent = null, // indicates a root (zero-level) item HasChildren = true, // informs the treeview there are children so it renders the expand option IsExpanded = true // an item can be expanded by default });
+			Parent = null, // indicates a root (zero-level) item HasChildren = true // informs the treeview there are children so it renders the expand option });

 		items.Add(new TreeItem()